nsaoirse/FOAMySees/README.md

 cmake .. -DMUMPS_DIR=$PWD/../../mumps/build
 cmake --build .. --target OpenSees -j8
 cmake --build .. --target OpenSeesPy -j8
-# at this point in the installation of opensees, i had some trouble with conan. might not be worth installing from source.
+**at this point in the installation of opensees, i had some trouble with conan. might not be worth installing from source for this purpose, since we are just using it to build openseespy anyway.
+The intent of attempting this would be to allow for MPI communication between the Python initialized OpenSeesPy model and the preCICE coupling library.
+Would be worth it, if you had a million degrees of freedom to couple!

-# you could probably get by with using pip to install openseespy /and/or/ openseespylinux
-mv ./lib/OpenSeesPy.so ./opensees.so
+**mv ./lib/OpenSeesPy.so ./opensees.so
 cd ../..

+**you could probably just use pip** pip install openseespy

 # Install OpenFOAM from source ( you will need the header files to install the OpenFOAM preCICE adapter)
 git clone https://develop.openfoam.com/Development/openfoam.git